logo

 “It isn’t!”

 I shook my head grimly because I wanted a more elaborate answer than this.
-I thought that maybe I should be more uncompromising in my demands!
+I obviously had to be more uncompromising in my demands.

 “Did you find any?”
-I gave him the next slap, and this time his pale cheek became bright red.
+I gave him the next slap, and his pale cheek became bright red this time.

-“No, I didn’t!” he replied worriedly because, obviously, the slaps continued no matter what he said.
-“And the last time I didn’t find anything either!
+“No, I didn’t!” he cried worriedly because the slaps continued no matter what he said.
+“And the last time, I didn’t find anything either.
 You’re literally ruining my life, man!
-Here, if you don’t find anything the first time, you’re just screwed!”
+Here, if you don’t lay hands on something the first time, you’re just screwed.”

 “What do you mean, ‘screwed’?
-What’s that supposed to mean?”
+What’s that supposed to tell me?”

 The bellhop waved his hand in the air rather unclearly.

-“Believe me, you wouldn’t want to know.
+“Believe me, you wouldn’t want to know that.
 Don’t get me wrong, man!
-This neighborhood is dangerous.
+This neighborhood is too dangerous.
 You feel me?”

-I shrugged.
-Clearly, my gentle approach led us nowhere and made our chat very unproductive.
-I removed my knee from his chest and grabbed his left wrist, twisting it sharply to make him lay on his hip.
+I frowned.
+We were going nowhere with my gentle approach here.
+I had hoped our little chat would be far more productive.
+It made me remove my knee from his chest and grab his left wrist, twisting it sharply to make him lay on his hip.

 “Listen to me, you stupid fuck!”
 I roared in his ear.
-“Not only will I want to know everything; not only will I break all your fingers and you won’t be able to hold a joint long enough to finish it; not only will you be late for work tonight, but you will also fly out of this fucking hotel riding in the back of the garbage truck!
-You’ve probably noticed I’m your boss’ friend, so I think you definitely know what I’m talking about!
+“Not only will I want to know everything you know; not only will I break all your fingers, and you won’t be able to hold a joint long enough to finish it; not only will you be late for work tonight, but you will also fly out of this fucking hotel riding in the back of the garbage truck!
+You’ve probably noticed I’m your boss’s bestie, so I think you understand what I’m talking about very well.
 You feel me now?”

-To be even more convincing, I let go of him for a brief moment and reached into the nightstand to pull my Colt out.
-The moron hadn’t checked out the drawers yet, despite everything else being scattered on the floor, or he had checked them out but didn’t dare touch the weapon.
-Anyway, I added to my threats by roughly thrusting the gun into his face.
+To be even more convincing, I let go of him briefly and reached into the nightstand to pull my Colt out.
+The moron clearly didn’t check out the drawers, or he did it but didn’t dare touch the weapon because I found it there.
+I roughly thrust the gun into his face.

-To my surprise, my new approach worked, and the bellhop turned pale immediately.
-I expected it to take some time for my words to reach his shitty brain, but he started shaking right away, and he did it so badly that I doubt he would have been more scared if I had cut off his little finger with a blunt axe and made him eat it.
-At first, I couldn’t understand which threat on my list had the most devastating effect on him, but soon it became clear.
+Surprisingly, my new approach worked, and the bellhop turned pale immediately.
+I expected it would take time for my words to reach his shitty brain, but he started shaking right away as if I had just cut off his little finger with a blunt axe and made him eat it!
+Initially, I couldn’t understand which threat on my list had scared him so much, but soon it became clear.

 “But why would you wanna do this to me, dude?
 What have I done to you?”
 He started squealing and sobbing in my arms.
 “Do you even know what it’s like to have no job?
 I’ll die exactly ten minutes after I walk ten feet away from this place!”

 At first, I looked at him, puzzled.
-It seemed he was trying to beat around the bush again, and I was just about to give him a slap with the muzzle of my gun, which was going to be a really serious escalation in the trend of violence so far when I suddenly grasped the actual reason for his nervousness.
-The wretch was addicted!
+I thought he was trying to beat around the bush again, and I was about to give him a slap with the muzzle of my gun, which was going to be a severe escalation in the trend of violence so far, but then I suddenly grasped the actual reason for his nervousness.
+The wretch was addicted.
 He was so deep in shit that this hotel was like the udder of a fat heroin cow to him, and it delivered a record-breaking yield of snow into his goddamn nose every single day.
 It was actually my trump card against him.
 I got his ass now!

 “Stop whining as if you’re dying!”
 I gritted my teeth angrily.
-“You know perfectly well that you’ll still have the opportunity to leech on hotel guests.
+“You know perfectly well you can still have the opportunity to leech on hotel guests.
 All you have to do is talk!”

 “What do you wanna know?”
 He bulged his eyes, ready to spill now.
 I smiled.
-If he opened his mouth as wide as he opened them, I was definitely in luck here.
+If he opened his mouth as wide as he opened them, I was definitely in luck.

 “Well, for starters,” I began gently, “let me know why you were so sure there were drugs in my room.”